DanGates97/conference/README.md

 A Spring Java web application created with the Spring Initializer.
 The application uses the MVC pattern to serve up a jsp page as well as an API to enable a React front end to consume the user data.
+To start the application run ConferenceApplication.

 The Registration Controller serves up an jsp page which takes a name entered by the user and prints it out to the console.
 The page also has validation making the name mandatory.
 In addition, I18N has been added to support a Spanish translation by the addition of the "?lang=es" query string. http://localhost:8080/registration